 At some point in her sophomore year, though, Defler realized that engineering wasn’t the route for her—not because the courses were too difficult, mind you, but because she wanted a major that incorporated more community engagement.

 “I just got to wondering, what would be the social impact of what I was doing,” she says.
 “So, I decided I wanted to do something more hands-on, in terms of helping society.”

-That led Defler to the College of Agriculture’s Department of Crop, Soil and Environmental Sciences, where a conversation with professor Joey Shaw convinced her that a major in environmental science would satisfy both her knack for math and science and her love of tackling environmental and societal challenges.
+That led Defler to the College of Agriculture’s Department of Crop, Soil and Environmental Sciences, where a conversation with professor Joey Shaw convinced her that a major in environmental sciences would satisfy both her knack for math and science and her love of tackling environmental and societal challenges.
 Once she combined the major with a minor in sustainability, Defler was off and running again, this time in the right direction.

 Her first stop was the Campus Kitchens Project, a service organization that collects unserved food from campus dining halls and cooperating restaurants and repackages it as healthy, nourishing meals for those who aren’t sure where their next meal is coming from.
 She discovered the Auburn chapter when she, in her words, “was looking for something else to do,” since she had an hour or two to fill between her classes and track practice.

 The project’s activities accomplished two purposes Defler holds dear—reducing waste and helping others.
 She started out with the organization helping pack and distribute meals, but as usually happens with her, she soon was fully involved, putting in 20 hours a week as a shift leader, supervising 60 volunteers and collecting more than 800 pounds of food and serving 835 meals a week.

 Within a year, she was vice president of the organization and had the opportunity to attend the annual Food Waste and Hunger Summit in Ohio to receive Auburn’s national Kitchen of the Year Award.